 Note regarding the Flash Loader:

 The algorithm strength of the Flash Loader has not been cryptographic-analytically evaluated by the BSI, as Infineon has implemented a proprietary extension.
+End of note.

 7.4.1.4 Dependencies of Security Functional Requirements